skilesare/art_and_democratic_hypercatallaxy/content/hyper_capitalism/retaining.md

 As an example, if the retaining rate is 10%, an account with $1000 in it would have $100 protected from demurrage.

-The sume of retained funds are made availible via the loan pool.
+The sum of retained funds are made available via the loan pool.